Automounting sshfs

 afuse -o mount_template='sshfs -o reconnect %r:/ %m' -o unmount_template='fusermount -u -z %m' /ssh

-from my .xsession, and I have a /ssh automounter!
-Combined with
+, and I have a /ssh

 the wonders of kerberos and public keys, so I never have to type a